atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 The company discloses the realized earnings for the forecasted period (Yt+h-1).

-Notes: This figure illustrates the standard sequence of events in the corporate earnings announcement cycle.
-At time tt, the firm reports realized earnings for the preceding period (Yt−1Y\_{t-1}) and files its Form 10-K with the SEC, which includes the income statement, balance sheet, and statement of cash flows.
-Around the same time, management holds an earnings conference call with investors and financial analysts to discuss recent performance and provide forward-looking guidance.
-Analysts then revise their earnings forecasts for the current period (YtY\_{t}) in light of the new information.
-At time t+ht+h, where hh denotes the forecast horizon, the firm reports the realized earnings for the forecasted period (Yt+h−1Y\_{t+h-1}).

 Figure 4: Term Structure of Textual Predictive Power

+This chart reports the out-of-sample explanatory power, expressed in R-squared, of a model based solely on textual features from earnings calls across different forecast horizons (1-year ahead, 2-year ahead, and 3-year ahead) for three outcomes: (i) Analysts’ Expected Change in Earnings (analysts’ consensus after the earnings call minus the value just realized), (ii) Forecast Disagreement (the standard deviation of analysts’ consensus after the earnings call), and (iii) Realized Change in Earnings (the value to be realized in one, two, or three years minus the value just realized).

 ![Refer to caption](draft-plots/rating_performances_chart/rating_performances_just_text.png)

-Notes: This figure reports the explanatory power (R2R^{2}) of a model based solely on textual features across different forecast horizons (1-year ahead, 2-year ahead, and 3-year ahead) for three outcomes: Analysts’ Expected Change in Earnings, Forecast Disagreement, and Realized Change in Earnings.
-Textual information accounts for a substantial share of variation in expectations and disagreement—approximately 25–40% depending on the horizon—while its predictive power for realized earnings changes, though somewhat lower, remains significant.
-These results suggest that language-based signals embed rich and persistent forward-looking information even in the absence of quantitative inputs.

-Figure 5: Effect of Fundamental Information
+Figure 5: Predicted Effects of Fundamental Information

+This figure shows partial dependence plots (PDPs) of predicted 1-, 2-, 3-year outcomes with respect to Fundamental Information, proxied by Standardized Unexpected Earnings (SUE).
+PDPs show how the model’s predictions vary with a given feature while averaging over the empirical distribution of all other features.
+Panels show, respectively: (top left) Analysts’ Expected Change in Earnings (analysts’ consensus after the earnings call minus the value just realized), (right) Forecast Disagreement (the standard deviation of analysts’ consensus after the earnings call), and (bottom left) Realized Change in Earnings (the value to be realized in one, two, or three years minus the value just realized)..
+The line traces the model’s average prediction as SUE varies (holding other features at their empirical distribution).

 ![Refer to caption](draft-plots/nor_2d_histograms.png)

-Notes: This figure shows partial dependence plots of predicted 1-year outcomes with respect to Standardized Unexpected Earnings (SUE).
-Panels show, respectively: Analysts’ Expected Change in Earnings (top left), Analyst Forecast Disagreement (bottom left), Realized Change in Earnings (right).
-The line traces the model’s average prediction as SUE varies (holding other features at their empirical distribution); rug marks on the x-axis indicate the sample distribution of SUE.

-Figure 6: Term structure of text factors predictive power
+Figure 6: Term structure of Linguistic Factors Predictive Power

+This chart reports the out-of-sample predictive power, expressed in R-squared, that incorporate only six linguistic factors quantifying the presence of key narratives in earnings call transcripts, specifically Guidance, Jargon, Confidence, Global Focus, Sentiment, and Uncertainty.
+The predictive results are shown for different forecast horizons (1-year ahead, 2-year ahead, and 3-year ahead) and for three outcomes: (i) Analysts’ Expected Change in Earnings (analysts’ consensus after the earnings call minus the value just realized), (ii) Forecast Disagreement (the standard deviation of analysts’ consensus after the earnings call), and (iii) Realized Change in Earnings (the value to be realized in one, two, or three years minus the value just realized).

 ![Refer to caption](draft-plots/rating_performances_chart/rating_performances_just_text_factors.png)

-Notes: This figure reports the explanatory power with R-squared of a model using six linguistic factors extracted from earnings calls across forecast horizons of one, two, and three years.
-The results indicate that these narrative-based factors retain meaningful predictive power for expected changes in earnings, forecast disagreement, and realized earnings changes—accounting for roughly 25–35% of the explanatory strength of the full textual embeddings shown in Figure [4](https://arxiv.org/html/2511.15214v1#S7.F4 "Figure 4 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs").
-This finding highlights that a small set of interpretable linguistic dimensions captures a substantial portion of the information embedded in high-dimensional text representations.

-Figure 7: Heatmaps of Original and Morphed Earnings Calls
+Figure 7: Geometry of Original and Morphed Earnings Calls

-![Refer to caption](draft-plots/umaps/umap_chart_stdev.png)

-Notes: This figure shows UMAP-computed (McInnes2018) two-dimensional projections of text embeddings for earnings call transcripts morphed along the following directions: Guidance, Jargon, Confidence, Global Focus, Sentiment, and Uncertainty.
+This figure shows UMAP-computed (McInnes2018) two-dimensional projections of text embeddings for original and morphed earnings call transcripts.
 Each panel is a 30×30 bins two-dimensional histogram; darker cells indicate higher local transcript density.
 The UMAP algorithm approximately preserves neighborhood structure, so transcripts with similar topics lie near one another.
-The last row shows the original (un-morphed) embeddings for comparison, and the 2D coordinates are to be interpreted in the comparison across morphing directions, so corresponding regions tend to represent the same topics across morphs.
+The last row shows the original (un-morphed) embeddings for comparison, and the 2D coordinates are to be interpreted in the comparison across morphing directions, so corresponding regions tend to represent the same topics across embeddings.

+![Refer to caption](draft-plots/umaps/umap_chart_stdev.png)

-Figure 8: The effects of Narratives on Analysts Beliefs and Realized Earnings
+Figure 8: Narratives in Analysts Beliefs and Realized Earnings

+This chart reports the average predicted treatment effects (PTEs) of the narratives (described in [Section 5](https://arxiv.org/html/2511.15214v2#S5 "5 Counterfactual Earnings Calls with Large Language Models ‣ Corporate Earnings Calls and Analyst Beliefs")) on Analysts’ Expected Change in Earnings (analysts’ consensus after the earnings call minus the value just realized) and Realized Change in Earnings (the value to be realized in one, two, or three years minus the value just realized).
+PTEs are computed as the difference between the output of the model trained on fundamentals and textual features (F​(fundamentals,text)F(\text{fundamentals},\text{text})) when earnings call transcripts are morphed to emphasize a given narrative and its output when evaluated on the original transcripts.
+Fundamental News corresponds to the effect associated with an inter-quartile change in the empirical distribution of Standardized Unexpected Earnings (SUE), as predicted by the same model, F​(fundamentals,text)F(\text{fundamentals},\text{text}).
+The Difference bar reports the gap between the Analysts’ Expected Change in Earnings and Realized Change in Earnings

 ![Refer to caption](draft-plots/narrative_comparison_hatched_diff_xlim1.png)

-Notes: This chart illustrates the average predicted treatment effects of various communication morphs on expected and realized change in earnings.
-It displays how each morph, such as sentiment, guidance, confidence, jargon, global focus, and uncertainty, impacts the average expected change in earnings, while ”Fundamental News” represents the effect of the fundamental news, as measured by the effect predicted by the model of a typical change in Standardized Unexpected Earnings (SUE).

-Figure 9: The effects of Narratives on Forecast Disagreement
+Figure 9: Narratives and Forecast Disagreement

+This chart reports the average predicted treatment effects (PTEs) of the narratives (described in [Section 5](https://arxiv.org/html/2511.15214v2#S5 "5 Counterfactual Earnings Calls with Large Language Models ‣ Corporate Earnings Calls and Analyst Beliefs")) on Forecast Disagreement (the standard deviation of analysts’ consensus after the earnings call).
+PTEs are computed as the difference between the output of the model trained on fundamentals and textual features (F​(fundamentals,text)F(\text{fundamentals},\text{text})) when earnings call transcripts are morphed to emphasize a given narrative and its output when evaluated on the original transcripts.
+Fundamental News corresponds to the effect associated with an inter-quartile change in the empirical distribution of Standardized Unexpected Earnings (SUE), as predicted by the same model, F​(fundamentals,text)F(\text{fundamentals},\text{text}).

 ![Refer to caption](draft-plots/narrative_disagr.png)

-Notes: This chart illustrates the average predicted treatment effects of various communication morphs on forecast disagreement.
-It displays how each morph, such as sentiment, guidance, confidence, jargon, global focus, and uncertainty, impacts the average expected change in earnings, while ”Fundamental News’ represents the effect of the fundamental news, as measured by the effect predicted by the model of a typical change in Standardized Unexpected Earnings (SUE).

 ## 8 Tables

-Table 1: Sample observations per forecast horizon
+Table 1: Distribution of Sample Observations Across Forecast Horizons

+This table reports, for the one-, two-, and three-year ahead forecast horizons, the number of observations, their percentage share of the total sample, the number of companies, the number of brokers, and the number of analysts employed by those brokers.
+The sample covers the period 2006–2023.

 | Horizon | # Obs | % Obs | # Companies | # Brokers | # Analysts |
 | --- | --- | --- | --- | --- | --- |